Efficient Bayesian Learning in Social Networks with Gaussian Estimators: Follow-up work and future research directions

+A property of this model that DeMarzo et al.\ found unrealistic is the requirement that all agents know the structure of the social network.
+While indeed this may be difficult to justify for some large networks, {\em it is perhaps not strictly necessary}; in order to perform their calculations, the agents need to know the covariance between the estimators of {\em their neighbors only}.
+In our model, they derive this knowledge from the structure of the graph, but in principle it may be derived by other means.
+This observation (which was clarified in discussions with Rafael M.\ Frongillo, Grant Schoenebeck and Adam Kalai, whom we would like to thank) presents an opportunity for follow-up work involving some variant of this model, which does not require knowledge of the network, but still preserves rationality, tractability and efficient learning.

+Another promising direction is to consider the case that the state of the world is not constant but changes stochastically as the agents try to estimate it.
+This is pursued in~\cite{frongillo2011social}, for the case of the complete network.

+A further natural generalization is the consideration of more complicated utilities.
+For example, each agent's utility could depend also on the actions of others.
+This is pursued in~\cite{eksinlearning}.

+Not much need be changed in this model to make the agents strategic.
+For example, consider a model that is identical to ours, except that agents are no longer myopic, but take an action that optimizes their expected future discounted gains (i.e. the expectation of their averaged future gains, with exponentially decreasing weights).
+Agents will now take into account the impact of their actions on their peers, and so it seems plausible that strategic behavior will emerge, and in fact this is proved for similar models in~\cite{rosenberg:06}.
+Their work leads us to conjecture that this modified non-myopic model may feature strategic interactions on social networks with tractable calculations.
+No other such example is known - to the best of our knowledge.

-The results established in this paper show convergence in $O(n \cdot d)$.
+The results established in this paper show convergence in $O(N \cdot D)$.
 A natural question is whether this bound can be improved.
-Certainly, convergence cannot happen faster than $O(d)$ - the time it takes information to propagate through the network.
-For binary trees, where the diameter is $O(\log n)$, convergence does happen in $O(d)$, as it does for cliques and stars.
-However, simulations have led us to believe that convergence in general is not that fast, and requires - we conjecture - $O(n)$ steps.
+Certainly, convergence cannot happen faster than $O(D)$ - the time it takes information to propagate through the network.
+For binary trees, where the diameter is $O(\log N)$, convergence does happen in $O(D)$, as it does for cliques and distance-transitive graphs.
+However, simulations have led us to believe that convergence in general is not that fast, and requires - we conjecture - $O(N)$ steps.

-In our simulations we sampled a population of regular graphs of degree three and diameter $\log n$.
-The result almost always was convergence in time $n/3$, with every agent increasing the dimension of the space its memory spanned by three, at every iteration.
+In our simulations we sampled a population of $d$-regular graphs for a wide range of $d$.
+The result always converges in $N/d$ steps, with every agent increasing the dimension of the space its memory spanned by $d$, at every iteration.
 This may hint that convergence time may, in some sense, be inversely proportional to the degrees of the graph vertices.
+Additionally we find that distance-transitive graphs (which converged in $O(D)$) converge in $O(N/d)$ when a few pairs of edges are randomly swapped.
+This means that a highly symmetric graph will behave as though it were completely randomized under mild perturbations (usually two or three swaps will suffice).
 We thus conclude with the following conjecture and open problem:

-\begin{conjecture} For any graph the learning process converges in $O(n)$ iterations. \end{conjecture}
+\begin{conjecture} For any graph the learning process converges in $O(N)$ iterations. \end{conjecture}